Official portrait of Governor Ron DeSantis Great seal of the State of Florida

 The Fifth District covers the 5th, 7th, 9th and 18th circuits.
 There are seven office locations.

-5th district office location map
+5th district office location map showing offices in seven Central Florida counties.

 OCCCRC’s Handle Criminal Cases